OF THE UNITARIAN CHURCH IN CHARLESTON

 Privileges of Membership -

-B. Corporate Members are eligible to participate in and vote at congregational meetings that determine the life and work of the congregation, once Membership has been in effect for ninety (90) days.
+B. Eligibility to participate in and vote at congregational meetings that determine the life and work of the congregation, once Membership has been in effect for ninety (90) days.

-C. Corporate Members are eligible to serve on the Vestry, Nominating Committee, Endowment Investment Board or as Chair of a committee.
+C. Eligibility to serve on the Vestry, Nominating Committee, Endowment Investment Board, or as Chair or Co-chair of a committee.

-D. Corporate Members are eligible to serve as a delegate at the UUA General Assembly and other denominational gatherings.
+D. Eligibility to serve as a delegate at the UUA General Assembly and other denominational gatherings.

 E. Preference in church-sponsored programs with limited enrollment.